Preliminary Guide to the University Committee on ROTC Records, 1970 - 1971

 - Report of the University Committee on ROTC to President Terry Sanford, May 25, 1971 (Duke University Archives)

-[Identification of item], Committee on ROTC Records, University Archives, Duke University.
+[Identification of item], Committee on ROTC Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The University Committee on ROTC Records were received by the University Archives as a transfer in 1972 (A72-67), 1973 (A73-159), and 1977.